tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p></p>

 <h5>Available ISPs at Fab Lab Barcelona</h5>
 <p><strong>In-circuit programmer (ICP):</strong> also known as in-system programmer (ISP) or serial programmer allows us to program and reprogram micro-controllers.
-For the different types of chips, there are different programmers.</p>
+For the different types of chips, there are different programmers.
+At Fab Lab Barcelona, we have:</p>
 <ul>
 <li>FabISP programmer</li>
 <li>FTDI SERIAL with UPDI adapter</li>